Skip to main content

 Evaluation epochs

-Defines the number of epochs H2O Hydrogen Torch uses before each validation loop for model training.
+This setting defines the number of epochs H2O Hydrogen Torch uses before each validation loop for model training.
 In other words, it determines the frequency (in a number of epochs) to run the model evaluation on the validation data.

 note